cyanide-burnout/Compromise/README.md

 ## Main components

-### Compromise::Task
+### Compromise::Task / Compromise::Future

 That is main type that represents a coroutine.
-It derives std::coroutine_handle<Promise> and not a Future.
-I prefered to not generate an instance of Future to make more flexibilities with managing future as well as readiness of core.
-You have to create an instance of Future separately.

 ```C++
 Compromise::Task TestYield()